Recreation - Motorised Craft

 National Watersports Participation Survey

-- Coastal activities, which generally require little or no specialist training or equipment, are done the most frequently.
-The trend in 2021 is that more infrequent participants have taken part.
+- Coastal activities, which generally require little or no specialist training or equipment, are done the most frequently and show an increase in participation 13+ times.

 Resources